Jenna-Zhao/COVID-19_Cases/README.md

     -   For textual parts related to the "Analysis" and "About" sections of the dashboard, refer to the Markdown files located in the [**analysis**](src/analysis) and [**about**](src/about) folders.
 These documents offer detailed descriptions that support the visual data representations.

-Following these instructions will ensure that you can reproduce the analysis, understand the methodology, and interact with the visualizations as expected
+Following these instructions will ensure that you can reproduce the analysis, understand the methodology, and interact with the visualizations as expected.

 ## License